Something That Will Not Let Go

 “Oh, God, Junie, surely you must remember something happier than that.”

 “I just burned that picture in the fireplace, Poppa.”

 He felt tears running down the sides of his face because he couldn’t remember any better times himself.
-He was always wanting something more which he could never have.

 “It was an accident, you walked in to it.”

 “The hell it was, you grabbed me and held me down and yelled at me.
 I don’t even remember what for now.”